gordonguthrie/TheManual/docs/chapter1/first_beep_in_supercollider.md

-# Chapter 1 - First Beeps
+# Chapter 1 - First beeps

-## First Beep In SuperCollider
+## First beep in SuperCollider

 Most of the synths you are used to calling in Sonic Pi are implemented in Super Collider.